OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 ECCO Yucatan

-With its focus on all-day support, the ECCO Yucatan is one of the most comfortable sandals I ever wore.
+The ECCO Yucatan stands out for its emphasis on all-day support, making it one of the most comfortable sandals I’ve ever worn.

-The newest version uses more recyclable materials, but the sandal is basically the same, with a classic three-strap design and Velcro adjustment points at the heel, ankle, and forefoot.
+The latest version of the Yucatan incorporates more recyclable materials, yet retains its classic design with three straps and Velcro adjustments at the heel, ankle, and forefoot.

 Dive deeper into this product by checking the complete review of Ecco Yucatan sandals.